“Measure life by the legacy you create.”

 Which three blogs/bloggers have had the most influence on you and why?
 Are there any particular bloggers that you look to for inspiration?

 Gianni at Velo Boutique often has lots of cool tips about cycling.
-And he happens to be the guru my besty Darren uses to get his bike tuned.
+And he happens to be the guru my ‘besty’ Darren uses to get his bike tuned.
 Darren happens to be the most un-cyclist looking cyclist you can find.
 Tall, big belly, walks like a penguin.
-But damn, he can spin them pedals! http://veloboutique.wordpress.com/
+But damn, he can spin them pedals! http://veloboutique.wordpress.com/ (unavailable in 2018)

-Finally, I have to give credit to Rich Roll, ultraman, iron athlete, ex-alcoholic.
-While I don’t engage with his blog per se, I do follow him closely on Instagram and on his pod cast, and read his book.
-His situation, while unique, shares the same moments and thoughts to recovery and success for the path I walk on now.
+Finally, I have to give credit to Rich Roll, Ultraman, iron athlete, ex-alcoholic.
+While I don’t engage with his blog per se, I do follow him closely on Instagram and on his podcast and read his book.
+His situation, while unique, shares the same moments and thoughts of recovery and success for the path I walk on now.

 How would someone describe your blogging style?